CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EtherHostPort.md

 `func (o *EtherHostPort) UnsetEquipmentIoCardBase()`

 UnsetEquipmentIoCardBase ensures that no value is present for EquipmentIoCardBase, not even an explicit nil
+### GetEquipmentSwitchCard

+`func (o *EtherHostPort) GetEquipmentSwitchCard() EquipmentSwitchCardRelationship`

+GetEquipmentSwitchCard returns the EquipmentSwitchCard field if non-nil, zero value otherwise.

+### GetEquipmentSwitchCardOk

+`func (o *EtherHostPort) GetEquipmentSwitchCardOk() (*EquipmentSwitchCardRelationship, bool)`

+GetEquipmentSwitchCardOk returns a tuple with the EquipmentSwitchCard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentSwitchCard

+`func (o *EtherHostPort) SetEquipmentSwitchCard(v EquipmentSwitchCardRelationship)`

+SetEquipmentSwitchCard sets EquipmentSwitchCard field to given value.

+### HasEquipmentSwitchCard

+`func (o *EtherHostPort) HasEquipmentSwitchCard() bool`

+HasEquipmentSwitchCard returns a boolean if a field has been set.

+### SetEquipmentSwitchCardNil

+`func (o *EtherHostPort) SetEquipmentSwitchCardNil(b bool)`

+ SetEquipmentSwitchCardNil sets the value for EquipmentSwitchCard to be an explicit nil

+### UnsetEquipmentSwitchCard
+`func (o *EtherHostPort) UnsetEquipmentSwitchCard()`

+UnsetEquipmentSwitchCard ensures that no value is present for EquipmentSwitchCard, not even an explicit nil
 ### GetRegisteredDevice

 `func (o *EtherHostPort) GetRegisteredDevice() AssetDeviceRegistrationRelationship`